Most of the theatres are back to sell tickets.

 ATG Tickets is one of the oldest sites out there and many theatres and venues work directly with this site, so you will be able to see the seat maps for most of the theatres here.

 Most of these sites will have cheaper tickets for the most popular shows currently in London including The Lion King, The Book of Mormon, Matilda, Les Miserables, Thriller, Mamma Mia, Aladdin and more.

 You can see a more complete list of shows currently playing in London on our dedicated musicals page here.

 Tickets to Live Music Concerts

-A full list of whats playing in London in 2016 is available on our dedicated Music Calendar Page.
+A full list of what’s playing in London is available on the comparison website.

 Tickets to most concerts in London tend to sell out 6 months before, and usually within a few minutes for the bigger names, so read on and find out how to find tickets for sold out events and where you can buy return tickets:

-Return tickets are tickets that have been bought and then returned, such as when someone bought a ticket 6 months ago, then realised they can no longer go to the event, so they are resold on the sites listed below.
-For many music concerts and other live shows, this is the only way you can realistically be able to find tickets.
+Secondary tickets are tickets that are resold by a concert goer but whom can no longer attend the event and want to claim some (if not all) of their money back; they resell these tickets on the sites listed below.
+For many music concerts and other live shows, this is the only way you can really be able to find tickets.